 For example, let’s say that your baby’s optimal wake time is 1.5 hours.
 She takes 30 minutes to get a full feed.
 She will then have an additional 60 minutes of wake time before she is ready for her next nap time.

 Baby’s wake time does require a little bit of math and a lot of counting and keeping track.

-In general, here are the recommended wake times for babies by age:
+In general, here are the recommended wake times by age:

 - Newborn to 6 weeks: 30 to 45 minutes